Song for the Lonely: Critical reception

 "Song for the Lonely" received generally positive reviews from music critics.
 While reviewing Living Proof, Billboard's Michael Paoletta commented that the song was "an empowering jam that deserves to rock the world just as 'Believe' did".
 In a separate review for the single, Chuck Taylor from the same magazine opined that "anyone who thought 'Believe' was merely a stroke of good fortune on Cher's mile-long scorecard will be singing a different tune after one spin of the life-affirming '(This Is) A Song for the Lonely [sic]'", because "this track is so good, in fact, that it's up for debate as to whether it actually tops that previous winner".
 He finished his review by writing that "Boy, is "Song for the Lonely" ever an elixir for whatever ails you, a joyous romp with such mass appeal that its destination at the top of the charts seems a given".

 Kerry L. Smith from AllMusic praised the song, saying, "Cher takes a brief break from her inquisitiveness about love to dedicate the bold, heartfelt opening track, in honor of the September 11th tragedy, 'Song for the Lonely'".
 Barry Walters of Rolling Stone also agreed by writing that it "clearly intends to evoke September 11th", adding that "coming from a willfully wiggy billion-dollar diva, this noble stuff feels calculated, particularly when it's presented in such a sparkling, showbizzy package".
 Metro Weekly's Gordon Ashenhurst called it a "rousing lead single", while Sal Cinquemani from Slant Magazine noted that it "wisely abandons such (otherwise welcomed) electronic shenanigans for a pure and impassioned performance".
 Tony Peregrin of PopMatters deemed the song "an infectious, energetic track that rides the waves of predictable synth pads and pulsating beats".

 Commercial performance

 In the United States, "Song for the Lonely" debuted at its peak of number 85 on the Billboard Hot 100, on the issue dated April 6, 2002.
-It additionally spent six weeks inside the chart.
-The song attained better positions in other component charts, such as topping both the Dance/Electronic Singles Sales and the Dance Club Songs charts, as well as peaking within the top 20 on the Adult Contemporary chart, and peaking in the top 40 on the Adult Top 40 and Mainstream Top 40.
-"Song for the Lonely" also reached number 18 on the digital charts in Canada, and although the song was only released in North America, it reached number 39 in Romania.
+It spent six weeks inside the chart.
+The song attained better positions on other component charts, such as topping both the Maxi-Singles Sales and the Dance Club Play charts, as well as peaking within the top 20 on the Adult Contemporary chart, and peaking in the top 40 on the Adult Top 40 and Mainstream Top 40.
+As of May 2002, the single had sold 17,714 copies in the region, although receiving heavy promotion and released on several formats, as noted by Alan Jones, writer for Music Week magazine.
+"Song for the Lonely" also reached number 18 on the Canadian Singles Chart, and although the song was only released in North America, it reached number 39 in Romania through airplay.